mlanza/seqkit/README.md

 # Note

-**Note** is command line access to [Logseq](https://logseq.com) knowhow.
+**Note** is command line access to your [Logseq](https://logseq.com) content.
 Command line tools are ephemeral, composeable and available to humans 🧔🏼 and agents 🤖 alike.
 Plus, they're easier to wrap as MCP servers, than the reverse.

 <p align="center">
   <img src="./images/logo.png" style="width: 250px; max-width: 100%;" />